AIGAdc/dcdesignweek.org/_events/designing-for-activism.markdown

   pronouns: She | Her | Hers
   title: Visual Artist, Illustrator and Animator, Founder of Trap Bob World, LLC
   bio: Tenbeete Solomon AKA Trap Bob is a visual artist, illustrator, and animator
-    based in Washington, known for her use of bold colors and gestures to convey both the humor and struggles of everyday life.
+    based in Washington,DC, known for her use of bold colors and gestures to convey both the humor and struggles of everyday life.
 Her work is socially conscious and frequently inspired by activism and community issues, with an aim to bridge the gap between her audience and her message.
 Her work can be found in both the digital space